UMDLARS/dtanm/server/README.md

 1. DONE-ISH Implement Authentication
    1. I think this is good for now?
 2. DONE Implement more internal HTTP calls to Python server
 3. Allow users to select team names?
+(Maybe we can allow a team alias, team name is used as an id in the scorer and therefore change it would be a huge problem.)
    1. Allow setting of static teams
 4. Allow uploading of tarballs for attacks
    1. Validate extension and file type on submission